OceanOutcomes/ocean-outcomes/what-we-do/tuna/index.md

 At the same time, many high seas fisheries, including tuna, still face real challenges — from limited visibility at sea, to uneven implementation of management measures, to ongoing risks for ecosystems and crew.
 Squid fishing, one of the largest high seas fisheries by volume, has grown significantly in recent years, yet only a small share of these fisheries are currently considered sustainably managed.
 In regions without strong governance frameworks, progress depends on collaboration across fleets, markets, and supply chains.

 Much of this activity is concentrated in [East Asia](https://www.oceanoutcomes.org/where-we-work/japanese-fisheries-seafood/), where distant-water fleets from Taiwan, South Korea, Japan, and China play a central role in global seafood production.
-A small number of countries account for the majority of distant-water fishing effort, making the region a hot-spot for improving how high seas fisheries operate.
+A small number of flag states account for the majority of distant-water fishing effort, making the region a hot-spot for improving how high seas fisheries operate.

 ![March+2026+BOD+Meeting+Presentation+East+Asia+%26+Programmatic+Updates.png](https://s3.us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/news+and+analysis/March+2026+BOD+Meeting+Presentation+East+Asia+%26+Programmatic+Updates.png)